-- Japanese steel mills in AD proceedings before the DOC, ITC, and CIT
+- Japanese steel mills in AD proceedings before the DOC, ITC, and CIT.

-- Chinese solar cell and module exporters and producers in AD and CVD proceedings before the DOC, ITC, CIT, and CAFC
+- Chinese solar cell and module exporters and producers in AD and CVD proceedings before the DOC, ITC, CIT, and CAFC.

-- A Japanese titanium producer in AD investigations before the DOC and ITC
+- A Japanese titanium producer in AD investigations before the DOC and ITC.

-- A Japanese paper producer in AD investigations before the DOC and ITC
+- A Japanese paper producer in AD investigations before the DOC and ITC.

-- Japanese and Vietnamese steel mills in anti-circumvention proceedings before the DOC
+- Japanese and Vietnamese steel mills in anti-circumvention proceedings before the DOC.

-- An Australian paper producer in anti-circumvention proceedings before the DOC
+- An Australian paper producer in anti-circumvention proceedings before the DOC.

-- A U.S. producer of solar microinverters and a Chinese solar cell and module producer in a Section 201 safeguard investigation before the ITC and the Office of the United States Trade Representative (USTR)
+- A U.S. producer of solar microinverters and a Chinese solar cell and module producer in a Section 201 safeguard investigation before the ITC and the Office of the United States Trade Representative (USTR).

-- A U.S. producer of water purification products in a Section 301 unfair trade investigation before USTR
+- A U.S. producer of water purification products in a Section 301 unfair trade investigation before USTR.

-- A Japanese steel mill and U.S. producers of steel products in a Section 232 national security investigation before the DOC and USTR
+- A Japanese steel mill and U.S. producers of steel products in a Section 232 national security investigation before the DOC and USTR.

-- A Japanese titanium producer in a Section 232 national security investigation before the DOC and USTR
+- A Japanese titanium producer in a Section 232 national security investigation before the DOC and USTR.

-- A Russian agricultural trade association in proceedings before the WTO regarding import restrictions designed to address outbreaks of trans-boundary animal disease
+- A Russian agricultural trade association in proceedings before the WTO regarding import restrictions designed to address outbreaks of trans-boundary animal disease.

 Prior to joining Sidley, Shawn worked for the DOC as a Special Assistant to the Deputy Assistant Secretary for AD/CVD Operations and a Senior International Trade Compliance Analyst.
-While in these roles, Shawn analyzed complex issues regarding compliance with U.S. and international trade remedy laws and led numerous AD verifications of companies in China.
+While in these roles, he analyzed complex issues regarding compliance with U.S. and international trade remedy laws and led numerous AD verifications of companies in China.

 Shawn earned his law degree, as well as a WTO certificate, from the Georgetown University Law Center.
-He received a M.Sc., in International Political Economy, from the London School of Economics and Political Science, and a B.A., magna cum laude, in Economics, from Rollins College.
+He received a M.Sc., in International Political Economy, from the London School of Economics and Political Science, and a B.A., magna cum laude, in economics, from Rollins College.